mary060196/not-apownbpown-algo/README.md

      - If `b` was the most recently read char before this `a`:
        - Accept the word (since we got a substring of the form `ba`, which is not allowed in `a^nb^n`.)
      - Otherwise, push an `a` onto the stack.
-   - Otherwise, for each encountered b, pop an `a` from the stack.
+   - Otherwise, for each encountered b, pop a symbol from the stack.
-     - If a `$` symbol is popped from the stack:
+     - If a `$` symbol was popped from the stack:
        - Accept the word (the string begins with `b`s or there are more `b`s than `a`s.)

 3. When there are no more symbols to read from the input string, pop a symbol from the stack.